mmuratarat/mmuratarat.github.io/_pages/faq.md

 $$

 The numerator $\sum_{i=1}^{n} x_{i}$ is the total number of successes observed in $n$ independent trials. $\hat{p}$ is the observed proportion of successes in the $n$ trials.
 We often call $\hat{p}$ the sample proportion to distinguish it from $p$, the "true" or "population" proportion.

+The fact that the MLE based on n independent Bernoulli random variables and the MLE based on a single binomial random variable are the same is not surprising, since the binomial is the result of $n$ independent Bernoulli trials anyway.
+In general, whenever we have repeated, independent Bernoulli trials with the same probability of success $p$ for each trial, the MLE will always be the sample proportion of successes.
+This is true regardless of whether we know the outcomes of the individual trials or just the total number of successes for all trials.

 #### Can KL divergence be used as a distance measure?
 It may be tempting to think of KL Divergence as a distance metric, however we cannot use KL Divergence to measure the distance between two distributions.
 The reason for this is that KL Divergence is not symmetric, meaning that $D_{KL}(p\mid \mid q)$ may not be equal to $D_{KL}(q\mid \mid p)$.